mgt20/relisterine/README.md

 </p>

 ## About ##

+Includes a Dockerfile which allows the script to run on a cron schedule inside of its own Docker container.
+Can be ran with or without docker.

 I was posting a lot of stuff to Craigslist pretty regularly, and working on browser automation projects using Selenium, so this seemed like a natural quick practice script that would be a personally useful tool.

 There are several similar scripts on Github, using different languages and dependencies, all in various stages of polish and functionality.
 As of my initial commit, it has been running daily for several months now with no issues.